IBM/drones-iot-visual-recognition/WildFires/VRMTEST.md

 ### Test Watson Visual Recognition Custom Classifier with sample images
 - Visit this [UK Daily Mail article](http://www.dailymail.co.uk/news/article-6045685/Incredible-drone-images-charred-trees-burnt-homes-eighth-person-dies-California.html) and **download** a few of these drone images of devastated California neighborhoods
+- These images were not part of the training set and will be used to validate the visual recognition model
+- Return to the **Test** tab in the Watson Studio Flooding project
-- Load the images into the **Test** page by browsing / dragging the images into the Test page
+- There are two techniques to upload the images into the **Test** page
+  - Drag the individual images from your local file browser into the Test page
+  - Click on the **browse** link to open a file selection dialog

 ![Watson Studio  screenshot](screenshots/WatsonStudio-VisualRecognitionModelTestBlank.png)

+- The trained custom classifier model will analyze the images
-- Inspect the scores returned by the Watson Visual Recognition Custom Classifier
+- Inspect the **Confidence scores** returned by the Watson Visual Recognition Custom Classifier

 ![Watson Studio  screenshot](screenshots/WatsonStudio-VisualRecognitionModelTestImage.png)

 ### Implement Watson Visual Recognition custom model in your Applications
-- You can incorporate this Watson Visual Recognition Custom Classifier model into your applications using a variety of programming languages
+- You can incorporate this Watson Visual Recognition Custom Classifier model into your applications using a variety of programming languages - Java, Node, Python, Ruby, Core ML
 - Click on the **Implementation** tab to review the Code snippets

 ![Watson Studio  screenshot](screenshots/WatsonStudio-VisualRecognitionModelImplement.png)